briangwaltney/articles/Type_Safe_HTMX_In_Go.md

 }
 ```

-I add this function right below the `Url` function so everything is together and it's easy for me to see the path, parameters, and handler all in one place.
+I add this function right below the `Url` function so everything is together.
+It's easy for me to see the path, parameters, and handler all in one place.
 One added benefit of having everything colocated like this is that changing the url for something means changing one line of code.
 All of my links, buttons, and HTMX calls will update automatically.
-They all reference the same definition.
+They all reference the same path I wrote in the `createUser` function.

 Writing my handler function in this way also gives me an easy way to access the rest of my `Api struct` so I have easy access to my middleware, db, and anything else I've added for easy access, and the `(string, http.HandlerFunc)` output of this function is the type my router expects so registering my route is as simple as: